hacrvlq/skeld/docs/DOCS.md

 \ \_\ \_\ \____\ \____/\ \___/  \ \_\ \_\ \_\ \_\
  \/_/\/_/\/____/\/___/  \/__/    \/_/\/_/\/_/\/_/
 '''
+# disable the help text in the bottom right corner
+disable_help_text = true

 [colorscheme]
 # colors can be specified as hex color codes